Nancy Drew: The Hardy Boys/Nancy Drew Mysteries

 The first and most successful attempt at bringing Nancy Drew to life on television was The Hardy Boys/Nancy Drew Mysteries, which ran from 1977 to 1979 on ABC.
 Future Dynasty star Pamela Sue Martin starred as Nancy, with Jean Rasey and George O'Hanlon, Jr. as friends George and Ned, and William Schallert as Carson Drew.

 The first season originally alternated with the Hardy Boys; the Hardy Boys was met with success, but the Drew episodes were met with mixed results.
 In the second season, the format shifted to present the Hardy Boys as the more prominent characters, with Nancy Drew mostly a character in crossover episodes.

 The three "solo" episodes made that season featured Susan Buckner in the role of George, and focused on more bizarre cases.
-Following the thirteenth episode, Martin left the series, citing the changes made to the character and show.
+After the thirteenth episode, Martin left the series, citing the changes made to the character and show.
 19-year-old Janet Louise Johnson replaced Martin for her final four appearances, all of which were crossover episodes.
 When the series came back for a third season, Nancy Drew was dropped from the series, with it now focusing completely on the Hardy Boys; ABC canceled the series soon after this change.

 Though the Nancy Drew aspect of the show received mixed reception, it is regarded as the most faithful adaptation of the character, with Martin often regarded by many fans as the best actress to portray her.
 The series was also faithful in its tone of smaller mysteries, such as haunted houses or theft.